djsutherland/ds3-kernels/README-setup.md

 ### Colab

-This notebook is available on Google Colab (**XXX: link**).
+These notebooks are available on Google Colab: [ridge](https://colab.research.google.com/github/dougalsutherland/ds3-kernels/blob/built/ridge.ipynb) or [testing](https://colab.research.google.com/github/dougalsutherland/ds3-kernels/blob/built/testing.ipynb).
 You don't have to set anything up yourself and it runs on cloud resources, so this is probably the easiest option.
+If you want to use the GPU, click Runtime -> Change runtime type -> Hardware accelerator -> GPU.

 ### Files